uhhhci/HapFinger/README.md

 # HapFinger
 <b>Vibrotactile Fingercap for Wireless Tabletop/3D Interaction</b>

 This haptic device provides feedback with an LRA motor spinning at a resonant frequency of  200Hz  while  variating  the  intensity  from  level  0  to  128, and controlled by a dedicated haptic driver supporting overdriving and active braking.
 The device can also be configured to provide different vibrotactile patterns according to the task in execution.
-It is also possible to attach an IR marker and enable position tracking with external cameras.
+It is also possible to attach an IR marker and enable position tracking with external cameras and use the pressure sensure in the fingertip to design tabletop-based interaction techniques.
+As additional input, the device features two tactile buttons and an analog joystick wich can be easily accesed with the thumb.

 ![Screenshot](device.png)